darafferty/rapthor/docs/source/installation.rst

         CRITICAL - rapthor - Operation image_1 failed due to an error

-    then an error was encountered during the running of the CWL pipeline of the ``image_1`` operation.
+    then an error was encountered during the running of the CWL workflow of the ``image_1`` operation.
 In this situation, it usually helpful to check the log files for the failed operation, which, in the case above, should be located in ``dir_working/logs/image_1``.
 When Toil is used for the CWL